The Queer Heritage and Collections Network

 girl.boy.child – a research-led collaboration between David McAlmont and the Research Centre for Museums and Galleries – commissioned by the National Trust as part of its national public programme, Prejudice and Pride.

-The project aims to launch a UK-wide network, providing training, networking and peer support to people working with LGBTQ+ collections and histories.
-It will map existing sector practice to plan future activity and provide training workshops on ‘Developing LGBTQ+ tours’, which will help embed public programming that brings LGBTQ+ histories and themes to the fore.
+The Queer Heritage and Collections Network is a UK-wide Subject Specialist Network that provides training, networking and peer support to people working with LGBTQ+ collections and histories.
+The Network supports galleries, libraries, archives and museums that are developing public programming bringing LGBTQ+ histories and themes to the fore.

-QHCN was awarded Best Partnership 2021 by the Museums + Heritage Awards, find out more by following the link.
+QHCN was awarded Best Partnership 2021 by the Museums + Heritage Awards.